Runaway (Kanye West song): Background and synopsis

 The song became the basis for the short film Runaway.
-The film has four versions: the full-length film, a one minute-shorter clean version, the video version which is an excerpt of the film that matches the length of the song, and the extended video version which is nearly double the length of the video version.
-The video is a compilation of a total of nine songs featured on My Beautiful Dark Twisted Fantasy, with 10 of the 35 minutes of its running time devoted to a sequence featuring "Runaway".
-West drew inspiration from other long-form music videos and music related cinema, including Purple Rain, Pink Floyd The Wall and Michael Jackson's Thriller.
-West directed the video, drawing from director Stanley Kubrick as an inspiration.
-The film premiered on October 23, 2010.
+The video is a compilation of a total of nine songs featured on My Beautiful Dark Twisted Fantasy, with ten of the thirty-five minutes of its running time devoted to a sequence featuring "Runaway".
+West drew inspiration from other long-form music videos and music related cinema, including Purple Rain (1984), Pink Floyd – The Wall (1982), and Michael Jackson's Thriller (1983).
+West directed the video, drawing from filmmaker Stanley Kubrick as an inspiration.
+The film premiered in New York on October 21, 2010.
 Model Selita Ebanks portrays the phoenix in the video.
 West's original intention was for Ebanks to be naked for the entirety of the video, but Ebanks refused.

 The music video revolves around a love story between West (known as "Griffin" in the narrative) and a phoenix he discovers while driving through the woods.
 Griffin teaches her how to socialize with other people at first, and invites her to a dinner party.
-The other guests at the dinner party all react to Griffin's girlfriend with negative comments, that offends Griffin.
+The other guests at the dinner party all react to Griffin's girlfriend with negative comments, which offends Griffin.
 An upset Griffin responds with a performance of "Runaway", backed by an interpretive dance sequence with ballerinas in black tutus, followed by a slow-motion sequence where lead dancers perform solos to a vocally distorted continuation of the song.
-The video ends with the phoenix bursting into flames with West frantically running into the forest.
-Nitsuh Abebe of New York offered an interpretation of the video, commenting:
+The video concludes with a phoenix bursting into flames as West runs frantically into the forest.

-In Runaway, the short film he released this fall, he uses a plinking piano to summon a ballet troupe, then sings about raising a toast to the douchebags and assholes of the world — in other words, he sticks a symbol of classical refinement next to a lyric about being toxic and acting ugly.
-(Ballet already does this, too: All that beauty is built on twisted toes, bloody shoes, deformed legs.) [...]
-He’s attracted to these symbols of classical refinement and aristocracy — ballet, golden goblets, 'Persian rugs with cherub imagery,' Greek mythology, next-level luxury brands — and then he sits among them reminding us that it doesn’t make him any different, or keep him from acting poisonous, or pissing the world off by grabbing people’s microphones.
+Nitsuh Abebe of New York offered an interpretation of the video, noting that in the short film, West pairs classical imagery with themes of toxicity.
+He pointed to the juxtaposition of elements such as ballet and a simple piano motif with lyrics that "toast" negative traits, suggesting that the contrast between elegance and ugliness is central to the work.
+Abebe further argued that West gravitates toward symbols of classical refinement and luxury, including ballet, ornate imagery, mythology, and "next-level luxury brands", only to place himself within those settings in a way that shows him unable to overcome his flaws or behavior.
+In his view, the video emphasizes that surrounding oneself with beauty or prestige does not fundamentally change one's actions or character.

 A screenshot of the "Runaway" segment of Runaway.
-Directed by West, the video features the ballerina iconography that was presented within many of the promotional content released for the song, such as the single covers and the live performances.
+Directed by West, the video features the ballerina iconography that was presented within much of the promotional content released for the song, such as the single covers and the live performances.